Let’s talk about translation contracts.

 Translation Service Agreements

-In general terms, translation service agreements are more broad than translation contracts.
+In general terms, translation service agreements, like for business translation services, are more broad than translation contracts.
 A service agreement is paperwork drawn up by the client and outlines the business relationship between client and freelancer in somewhat broad terms.
 It describes what both sides expect on a macro level.
 There’s usually no discussion of timelines, word counts, or payments.

 That is because there is an expectation that the relationship will not just entail a single, one-off translation job.
 It will most likely involve multiple jobs over a longer period of time.